As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where Does Quartz Naturally Occur

 Quartz is a ubiquitous mineral.
 It is the second most abundant mineral in the Earth’s crust.
-Because of quartz’s omnipresence, probably quartz is the first mineral known and used by humans.
+Because of quartz’s omnipresence, it is probably the first mineral known and used by humans.

 Quartz naturally occurs in all types of rocks: igneous, metamorphic, and sedimentary.
 It can be found in granites, gneisses, and sandstones.
 Crystals can be found in vugs; massive milky quartz occurs in veins.
 The whole rock can be made of quartz grains exceptionally, and it’s called quartzite.

 Beautiful crystals of quartz can be found in vugs or fissures.
-Several meters of quartz crystals from pegmatite veins are reported by geologists from different parts of the world.
+Geologists from different parts of the world have reported that several meters of quartz crystals from pegmatite veins are present.
 Commonly, quartz can be observed in sand and pebbles on every seaside or riverside.
-It can be simply found in your backyard or near a railroad.
+It can be found in your backyard or near a railroad.

 TIP: Minerals’ streak is one of the most important tests for mineral identification, especially while working with native metals and sulfide minerals.
 Find out more in the article below: